-code provided under the terms of the Common Public License.
-CLP is
+provided under the terms of the Common Public License.
+CLP, written in C++,

 The user must submit a model in MPS format to solve a linear programming

-To print the solution values, include the line solution - after
+dualS or primalS.
+To print the solution values, include the line

 allC(ommands) chol(esky) crash cross(over) direction error(sAllowed) fact(orization)